 Were you wondering how to balance out your sleep routine with your exercise routine?
 In an article in Annals of Internal Medicine, in an article titled, Insufficient Sleep Undermines Dietary Efforts to Reduce Adiposity, insufficient sleep has the power to undo all the efforts you put into your diet.
-Besides for lacking the energy to exercise, not enough sleep can limit the amount of fat your body burns.
-Poor sleeping patterns lead to poor insulin levels, poor insulin levels lead to stored fat in muscles, cells and tissue.
+Besides lacking the energy to exercise, not enough sleep can limit the amount of fat your body burns.
+Poor sleeping patterns lead to poor insulin levels, poor insulin levels lead to stored fat in muscles, cells, and tissue.
 But wait, there’s more.

 Reduced sleep will also lead to lower leptin levels and higher ghrelin levels, which are responsible for giving you that feeling of satisfaction and craving more food.
-Have you ever noticed when you’re sleep deprived, you pay less attention to what you put in your mouth?
+Have you ever noticed when you’re sleep-deprived, you pay less attention to what you put in your mouth?
 And then crave those salty and sweet antagonists to weight loss?
 Living a healthy and happy life has always been about finding the right balance in your day-to-day schedule.
-Setting yourself up with a healthy diet, sleep and exercise plan will only increase your overall contentment, while reducing your overall weight.
+Setting yourself up with a healthy diet, sleep, and exercise plan will only increase your overall contentment while reducing your overall weight.
 Sounds like a worthwhile deal right?
 We sure think so!

 Additional Habits to Include in Your Routine For Healthy and Efficient Weight Loss